-The ITS Academic Technologies (AT) section provides technical support for UH network connections, supported desktop computers, and supported software.
-Support is provided to UH faculty, staff and students systemwide via email, telephone, and walk-in.
-Contact the ITS Help Desk for support by calling 808-956-8883 (Oahu) or toll free (800) 558-2669, sending email to email@example.com, or visiting the ITS Labs for walk-in support.
+The Information Technology Services (ITS) Academic Technologies section provides technical support via email, telephone, and walk-in to UH faculty, staff and students systemwide through the ITS Help Desk.
+Contact the ITS Help Desk for support by calling 808-956-8883 (Oahu) or toll free (800) 558-2669, sending email to email@example.com, or visiting the ITS Labs for walk-in support (Manoa campus only).

-ITS will troubleshoot problems on the following Operating Systems:
+The ITS Help Desk will repair, reinstall, or troubleshoot problems with the following computer Operating Systems:

 Please note that this is only for UH-owned computers using specific UH administrative applications.
 Also, the ITS Site License purchase of Software Assurance for the OS is only for UH departments.
 This advisory does not pertain to personal home computers or personal purchases.

 If reinstallation of an OS and/or reformatting of a hard drive are determined to be necessary, an ITS Help Desk Technician may provide assistance.
 Users should either have their own OS media and accompanying license key available for the Technician, or if the OS was purchased through one of the UH Site License programs, users should make arrangements to have the media on-hand at the time of the scheduled appointment.

 Note: Some new computers can be purchased without the OS media included.
 Unfortunately, the ITS Help Desk cannot provide OS media for these computers without the purchase of new OS licenses through the ITS Site License office, so please be sure to consider this when choosing a new computer purchase without OS media.